tlh45342/create-bash-deb/README.md

 This is being used to learn more about creating a deb file for a larger scale project.
 Plus sometimes its awkward to find a deb file for new versions of projects.
 Also the source for a project most likely won't contain code to create an archive.

+This script is designed to create a DEB file based on a fresh compile / install of the bash.

-# Getting this
+## Getting this

 ```bash
 git clone https://github.com/tlh45342/create-bash-deb.git
 ```

-This script is designed to create a DEB file based on a fresh compile / install of the bash.

 Please note that the default I used had the bash file in /usr/local/bin/bash The default instance generated uses /usr/bin/bash